 There were concessions to Aussie tastes though: the menu included a chicken parma and the Aussie burger had beetroot.
-And even the Hard Rock was not a quinoa-free zone.
+And in 2020 even the Hard Rock was not a quinoa-free zone.
 You could go meat-free and order a homemade patty of quinoa, red onion, portobello mushroom, eggs, pecans, barley, soy sauce, and breadcrumbs, topped with hummus, arugula, tomato, grilled red onion and cheddar cheese.

 I have had a couple of emails from Steve Clayton, who was the builder for both the Hard Rock Café and Planet Hollywood in Sydney.
 He made some interesting comments on the photo above.
 Steve wrote:

 Interesting to note that the photo is a very early shot shortly after opening, demonstrated by no beer taps at the bar.
 When I proposed beer taps to Peter Morton he advised, no, it was traditional that HRC only had bottled beer.
 I advised that Aussies drink a lot of beer and that labor cost in supplying the bottled beer and removing empties would be prohibitive.
 Contrary to his wishes, I installed a python to run beer lines from the cool room on the first floor to the bar on the ground floor, underneath the concrete floor slab.
 It was not long after opening that management had to install beer taps.
 Both HRC and PH were the most exciting projects I constructed and are still projects that are discussed amongst a small group of participants.